 Pursuing a PhD at the Protestant Theological University means spending a minimum of four years conducting original research and writing a dissertation.
 Throughout this time, PhD candidates work in close collaboration with their supervisor, a full professor of the University.
 So although we call it a "PhD study" it is more about doing independent research under the supervision of a full professor.
 Therefore we don't manage a deadline, nor for application, nor for starting the PhD studies.

-Once the professor indicates his/her preparedness to be your supervisor you will need to further develop the proposal until it´s ready to submit to the committee for academic practice.
-Besides an extensive research proposal, you will also be asked to send your c.v. and a training and supervision plan to the committee.
+Once the professor indicates his/her preparedness to be your supervisor you will need to further develop the proposal until it´s ready to submit to the research committee.
+Besides an extensive research proposal, you will also be asked to send your c.v., a training and supervision plan and a data management plan to the committee.
 Final admission will be given by the PThU Doctorate Board, based on the advice of the comittee and an external evaluation of your prior education at a master´s level.

 Formal admissions requirements

-2.a Training and Supervision Plan, including a positive advice of the Committee for Academic Practice of the University.
+2. an extensive research proposal, including a positive advice of the Research Committee of the University;

 3. a Training and Supervision Plan;